Introduction to the Rotating Wave Approximation (RWA) : Two Coherent Oscillations: Abstract

 \section{Abstract}

 In this note I introduce a mysterious approximation called the rotating wave approximation (RWA) to undergraduates or non--experts who are interested in both Mathematics and Quantum Optics.

-In Quantum Optics it plays a very important role to obtain an analytic approximate solution of some Schr{\"o}dinger equation, while it is curious from the mathematical point of view.
+In Quantum Optics it plays a very important role in order to obtain an analytic approximate solution of some Schr{\"o}dinger equation, while it is curious from the mathematical point of view.

 I explain it carefully with two coherent oscillations for them and expect that they will overcome the problem in the near future.

 {\it Keywords} : quantum optics; Rabi model; rotating wave approximation; coherent oscillation.